 Investors who wish to know more about the category in which their business is included can reach out to our agents who specialize in company formation in Bahrain

-What are some examples of services that are subject to VAT?
+Examples of services that are subject to VAT

 To make it easier for investors who wish to set up a company in Bahrain, we list some types of services that are subject to VAT and the respective rates: